vanska/typed-string-interpolation/README.md

 ## Main features

 - Replaces variables within a string with passed in variables
+- Dead simple syntax for working with translators
 - Sanity checks that correct variables were passed in
 - Returns the correct type based on passed in variable substitutions
 - Options to customize return, pattern matching and sanity checking
 - Both ES Module and CommonJS distributions available.
 Use anywhere!
 - Tiny footprint:
-  - ES Module: `379B` (`533B` unpacked)
+  - ES Module: `424B` Gzipped (`660B` unpacked)
-  - CommonJS: `612B` (`1.03kB` unpacked)
+  - CommonJS: `660B` Gzipped (`1.13kB` unpacked)

 ## Motivation

 String interpolation/variable substitution (i.e. injecting variables within text) is a really common operation when building single and multilingual applications alike.
 Existing string interpolation utilities within the most used `i18n` / `l10n` packages like `i18next` and `formatjs` come with massive overhead while lacking proper TypeScript infer support for the interpolation operation.
+The string syntax for many common libraries and approaches also seem overly complex and hard to understand.

-This utility aims to provide a high quality string interpolation "primitive" to use as is or within other localization frameworks and tooling.
+This utility aims to provide a high quality string interpolation "primitive" to use as is or within other localization frameworks and tooling that is as easy as possible to understand for both developers and translators.

 ## Getting started